H7O/DB2RestAPI/README.md

 If you value the DB-First approach, this solution offers a straightforward path to a production-ready REST API—without intermediary ORM layers, complex abstractions, proprietary query languages, or unnecessary GUI tooling.

+Multiple database providers are supported out of the box: SQL Server, PostgreSQL, MySQL/MariaDB, SQLite, and Oracle—with automatic provider detection or explicit configuration.

 Retain your SQL expertise and leverage it directly to build APIs in pure SQL.

 > Note: For .NET developers looking to extend the solution with custom features, the codebase is fully accessible and ready to customize.